Kappa1 Ceti

-Kappa^{1} Ceti, Latinized from κ^{1} Ceti, is a variable yellow dwarf star approximately 30 light-years away in the equatorial constellation of Cetus.

-Bayer used the designations κ Ceti and g Tauri for the same star. g Tauri is now no longer used.
+Kappa^{1} Ceti is a yellow-hued variable star in the equatorial constellation of Cetus.
+Its name is a Bayer designation that is Latinized from κ^{1} Ceti, and abbreviated Kappa^{1} Cet or κ^{1} Cet.
+Bayer used the designations κ Ceti and g Tauri for the same star; g Tauri is now no longer used.
+With an apparent visual magnitude of 4.84, it is visible to the naked eye.
+Based on parallax measurements, it is located at a distance of 30.3 ly from the Sun.
+The star is drifting further away with a line of sight velocity component of +20 km/s.

-The star was discovered to have a rapid rotation, roughly once every nine days.
+The star was discovered to have a rapid rotation, roughly once every nine days, making it extremely unique among stars of this size.
 Though there are no extrasolar planets confirmed to be orbiting the star, Kappa^{1} Ceti is considered a good candidate to contain terrestrial planets, like the Earth.
 The system is a candidate binary star, but has not been confirmed.